lhxo/UDEMYtypescriptYip/README.md

 # UDEMYtypescriptYip
-This is a repository for my work done on the Understanding TypeScript class I am taking on Udemy
+This is a repository for my work done on the Understanding TypeScript class I am taking on Udemy.
+I started this class on 6/18/24

 Notes